 Sometimes a partner is physically present, but emotionally distant.
-These signs of emotional distance include tips for bridging the gap between you and your partner.
+Here are several signs of emotional distance in relationships, plus tips for bridging the gap between you and your partner.

-When your partner offers a response, it’s remote, guarded, lacking in intimacy – perhaps because of a fear of intimacy.
+When your partner does offer a response, it’s remote, guarded, lacking in intimacy – perhaps because of a fear of intimacy.

-Emotional distance can come before a physical separation; in fact, intimate partners may develop certain defense mechanisms to protect feelings and protect themselves from pain in their intimate relationships.
+Emotional distance can indicate an impending physical separation; in fact, intimate partners may develop certain defense mechanisms to protect feelings and protect themselves from pain in their intimate relationships.
 This can happen to either partner in the relationship, whether you’re gearing up to leave…or be left.

 First, let’s briefly review Freud’s defence mechanisms and how they related to emotional distance in love.
 Then, we’ll talk about bridging the gap between you and your partner.